On the go with GPS, map, compass and altimeter.

 This article is about the common tools for orientation, their respective advantages and disadvantages, as well as numerous tips on how to get the most out of the different systems.

-In orientation, we generally distinguish between location determination (Where am I?
+Orientation is basically about being able to visualise an image of the nature (topography, distances and additional information) in your head in order to find your way around the mountain.
+The more precisely this image is stored in the mind, the faster one can orientate oneself on site without further navigation aids.
+In terms of orientation requirements, we distinguish between route planning (What does the planned route look like?), location determination (Where am I?
 What do I see in the distance?) and navigation (How do I get to my destination?).
-For both tasks, I need to be able to orient myself.
+For each of the tasks, I need to be able to orient myself in the best possible way.
 In addition, there is the time factor, which always plays a major role in the mountains.
 A good orientation and the routine handling of the different devices allows rapid progress, is an important safety factor and therefore of great importance.
 Here is an overview of the various systems and tools with their advantages and disadvantages:

 The unbeatable advantage of the classic topographic paper map is its unfolded size, which makes it possible to link large-scale areas and small-scale details simultaneously.
 This allows you to get a very quick and comprehensive overview of the area, the “map in your head”.